Amplified music a sticking point for Rombauer winery request to Napa County

 Napa County will give Rombauer Vineyards and its neighbors a chance to solve concerns over proposed winery changes before stepping in itself, with amplified music high on the list.

-“I too am concerned about the sense I have that the neighbors didn’t feel they had adequate opportunity here,” Commission Chair Dave Whitmer said.
+“I too am concerned about the sense I have that the neighbors didn’t feel they had adequate opportunity here,” Commission chairperson Dave Whitmer said.

 The commission will take up the matter again on Sept.
 16.